Get Tangem

 11-07-2023 11-59-16.png

-For a full list of popular DeFi platforms, visit defillama.com
+For a complete list of popular DeFi platforms, visit defillama.com

 Conclusion

-DeFi is an innovative concept that challenges the traditional financial system and offers a decentralized, transparent, fair and accessible alternative.
-In 2023, DeFi is continuing to grow in popularity and attracting more users thanks to the increasing variety of tools, protocols and platforms it offers.
+DeFi is an innovative concept that challenges the traditional financial system and offers a decentralized, transparent, fair, and accessible alternative.
+In 2023, DeFi will continue to grow in popularity and attract more users, thanks to its increasing variety of tools, protocols, and platforms.